Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

 A blood test for coeliac disease involves taking a blood sample and testing it for antibodies in the blood.

-For the test to be successful, a person must have been eating gluten-containing food in more than 1 meal for at least 6 weeks before the test.
+You must have been eating gluten-containing food in more than 1 meal for at least 6 weeks before the test, for it to be successful.

 Blood tests are 95% accurate at diagnosing coeliac disease.